Gamma749/Jupyter-Prolog-Docker/README.md

 ## Running this project
 - Pull the Docker image: `docker pull gamma749/jupyter-swipl`
     - Alternatively, build the image yourself using the provided dockerfile.
 If renaming the image, please ensure your also rename the image called on in `create-container.sh`
-- Run `./create-container.sh` to destroy the previous container (if any) and start a new container, running jupyter notebook
+- Run `./create-container.sh` to start a new container running jupyter notebook
+    - Alternatively, you can do this manually (as well as getting access to the bash shell) by running
+    ```
+    docker run \
+        --rm \
+        -p 8888:8888 \
+        -v $(pwd)/notebooks:/notebooks \
+        -v $(pwd)/kernels:/usr/local/share/jupyter/kernels/jswipl \
+        --name jupyter-swipl \
+        -it gamma749/jupyter-swipl bash
+    ```
+    then running

+    `jupyter-lab --ip=0.0.0.0 --port=8888 --allow-root --no-browser /notebooks`

+    from within the container.
 - Once jupyter starts, it will print a link to the terminal.
 Cmd+click (or copy paste) to follow this link in your host browser.
+- To use magic file consultation, start a cell of prolog with `%file: <name>.pl`.

 ## Configuration
 Note that your notebooks are kept in the `notebooks` directory.
 This is for persistent storage of the notebooks outside of the docker container.
-To change where your notebooks are kept, change the volume mount in `create-container` from `-v $(pwd)/notebooks:/notebooks` to `-v {YOUR_DIR_HERE}:/notebooks`
+To change where your notebooks are kept, change the volume mount in `create-container` from `-v $(pwd)/notebooks:/notebooks` to `-v {YOUR_DIR_HERE}:/notebooks`.

+Due to a quirk of the kernels magic consultation files, all files referenced will be placed in this `notebooks` directory under a `consulted_files` directory.

+**NOTE**: If you do not create this subdirectory before the kernel saves a file, the `consulted_files` directory will be created as root, and mortal users will not be able to access it.

 The SWIPL kernel for jupyter is kept in the `kernels` directory.
 If you want to make further changes to the kernel, do so here so the changes are persistent.